sprintcube/docker-compose-lamp/README.md

 This will be used to store Apache logs.
 The default value for this is `./logs/mysql`.

+**Note:**
+When providing "host" vale to the application, eg. wordpress, please use the value `database` where we generally use `localhost`

 ## Web Server

 Apache is configured to run on port 80.
 So, you can access it via `http://localhost`.